|work phone:||(650) 214-2532|

 I am perhaps best known, with Will Crowther, for having written the original Adventure game, now sometimes referred to, by retronym, as the "Colossal Cave" adventure game.
 I've also written several implementations of a double-deck solitaire game called "Spider".
 Indeed, I believe the scoring rules shown on the Spider Wikipedia page were pulled out of my hat when I wrote the version for Sun's Network Extensible Window System (NeWS).
 And some friends and I developed a play-by-Email space combat/diplomacy game called Phoenix; we licensed it for a while to a PBEM game company, but they eventually dropped it, and we haven't done much with the game in rather a while now.

 Despite the Adventure game and other role-playing, I managed for some time to avoid getting sucked into any massively multi-player online role-playing games (MMORPGs).
 In late 2003, however, while between jobs, I briefly considered trying to design such a game, and to get an idea of what already existed I started playing EverQuest, certainly one of the more successful MMORPGs of the day.
 My design venture never took off, but my addiction to EverQuest continues, and in October 2004 I took over maintenance of the FAQ for the alt.games.everquest newsgroup.
-I still play the game but haven't kept up the FAQ since mid-2009.
+I still play the game but haven't kept up the FAQ since mid-2009, though more recently I added my own page specifically about how to put item links in hotkey messages.
 My wife prefers City of Heroes and World of Warcraft over EverQuest, but we've compromised and spend one night a week playing together in Lord of the Rings Online or, more recently, sometimes in Champions Online.

 My other claims to fame include being co-author of The Hacker's Dictionary, co-designer of the INTERCAL Programming Language, and author of a textbook titled Notes on Introductory Combinatorics.